nbgrp/singlea/docs/bundles/jwt.md

     issuer: 'SingleA'
 ```

-## Client registration
+## Client Registration

+### Request Parameters

-JWT Bundle use `jwt` as hash value to determine own parameters in client registration request.
+The JWT bundle uses `token` as the name (key) and `jwt` as the hash value to determine own
-Besides the hash value, it has parameters:
+parameters in client registration request.
+Besides the hash value, the bundle has the following

-### Request parameters
+registration request parameters:

 * `ttl` (optional) — a JWT lifetime in seconds.
-* `claims` (optional) — an array of user attributes names which should be included in the JWT
+* `claims` (optional) — a list of user attribute names to be included in the JWT payload (if they
-  payload (if they exist for the user).
-If a claim ends with `[]` (square braces), user attribute
+  exist for the user).
+If a claim ends with `[]` (square braces), user attribute named without
-  named without braces will be included in the JWT payload as an array; if the attribute was not an
+  braces will be included in the JWT payload as an array; if the attribute was not an array, it will
-  array, it will be present as a one-element array.
-If claim does not end with `[]`, the JWT payload
+  be present as a one-element list.
+If claim does not end with `[]`, the JWT payload will contain a
-  will contain a scalar value; if user attribute is an array, only the first element will be
+  scalar value; if user attribute is an array, only the first element will be included.
-  included.
 * `jws` (required) — JWT signature parameters:
     * `alg` (required) — a signature algorithm which should be used for a JWT sending to the
       endpoint according [RFC 7518](https://www.rfc-editor.org/rfc/rfc7518.html#section-3.1) (except
       "none").
-    * `bits` (optional) — a number of bits for generating OpenSSL private key (applicable for
+    * `bits` (optional) — a number of bits for generating an OpenSSL private key (applicable for
-      all algorithms except ECC).
+      RSA and octet algorithms).
 * `jwe` (optional) — JWT encryption parameters:
     * `alg` (required) — a key encryption algorithm according RFC 7518:
       [4.
 Cryptographic Algorithms for Key Management](https://www.rfc-editor.org/rfc/rfc7518.html#section-4).